-Our truckload and dedicated services provide third-party transportation brokerage services by sourcing various capacity solutions, including dry van over-the-road, temperature-controlled and refrigerated, flatbed, intermodal or container shipping, and specialized equipment, coupled with strong technology and carrier- and customer-based Web tools.

-Our November 1, 2021 acquisition of MoLo, one of the fastest-growing truckload brokers in North America, provided additional truckload capacity in our Asset-Light operations and has improved our ability to serve larger customers - better meeting their critical needs through comprehensive supply chain solutions.
-With the addition of MoLo, we offer a growing network of more than 95,000 approved contract carriers, with service to all 50 states, Canada, and Mexico.
+Our truckload and dedicated services provide third-party transportation brokerage services by sourcing various capacity solutions, including dry van over-the-road, temperature-controlled and refrigerated, flatbed, intermodal or container shipping, and specialized equipment, coupled with an owned fleet of trailers, strong technology, and carrier- and customer-based Web tools.
+Through our truckload and dedicated services, we offer a growing network of more than 105,000 approved contract carriers, with service to all 50 states, Canada, and Mexico.
 Additional value is created for customers through seamless access to the ABF Freight network.